quantum-bitss/quantum-bitss.github.io/_pages/about.md

 ======
 - [2025.02] Our latest work [BackdoorDM](https://arxiv.org/abs/2502.11798) on Diffusion Backdoor has been released on ArXiv.
 Our code is available at [GitHub](https://github.com/linweiii/BackdoorDM).

 - [2024.12] My first acdemic paper on audio backdoor defense was accepted by [ICASSP 2025](https://2025.ieeeicassp.org/).
-Thanks to all my co-authors!
+Thanks to the support of my co-authors and Prof. Liu!

 - [2024.12] I completed my Software Development Intern at ZTE Corporation.
 Thanks to all my mentors and co-workers!